 Niko Hatakka, was a visiting PhD candidate from the Centre for Parliamentary Studies at the University of Turku, Finland.
 Niko worked on two journal articles on the interactions of far-right online activism, populist party-communication and political journalism.

-Dr Shahzad Ali, was associated to Cardiff school of Journalism, Media and Cultural Studies for the period of one year with regard to his Postdoctoral fellowship offered and funded by Higher Education Commission, Government of Pakistan under the supervision of Professor Stuart Allan.
+Dr Shahzad Ali, was associated to Cardiff's School of Journalism, Media and Culture for the period of one year with regard to his Postdoctoral fellowship offered and funded by Higher Education Commission, Government of Pakistan under the supervision of Professor Stuart Allan.

 Dr Juliane Lischka, visited us from the University of Zurich in Switzerland and supported research within the news media theme of the ESRC funded project 'Digital Citizenship and Surveillance Society'.